Surface guided radiation therapy (SGRT)

 When treating cancer with radiation therapy, our goal is to deliver radiation to your breast area while protecting surrounding healthy tissue from exposure and potential damage.

-Deep Inspiration Breath Hold (DIBH) is a technique to move the heart away from the breast during treatment.
-SGRT monitors any tiny movements between your planned and actual position, in both normal breathing and when you are holding your breath.
-It continues to monitor you during the breath hold treatment.
-If you move outside the planned position, SGRT will automatically pause the treatment.
-Treatment will resume only when you are once again in the correct position.
+The proximity of the left breast to the heart may leave the heart vulnerable to radiation exposure.1 Deep Inspiration Breath Hold (DIBH) is a technique to move the heart away from the breast during radiation therapy.1 SGRT aims to monitor any movement between your planned and actual position, in both normal breathing and when you are holding your breath.1,2 It continues to monitor you during the breath hold treatment.
+If you move outside the planned position, SGRT will automatically pause the treatment.2 Treatment will resume only when you are once again in the correct position.

 What to expect